tgusterson/React-Rock-Paper-Scissors/README.md

-My solutions to a challenge from https://www.frontendmentor.io to create a rock-paper scissors game.
+My solution to a challenge from https://www.frontendmentor.io to create a rock-paper scissors game.

 Visit the finished app here: https://tgusterson.github.io/React-Rock-Paper-Scissors/